 Coming after water, tea is the second most consumed drink in the world.
-What comes as a surprise to many is that all teas (i.e. White, Green, Oolong, Black, and Pu-erh) come from the same plant – Camellia Sinensis.
+What comes as a surprise to many is that all types (i.e. White, Green, Oolong, Black, and Pu-erh) come from the same plant – camellia sinensis.

 Camellia Sinensis is a sub-tropical, evergreen plant native to China.
-However, since the early 19th century after merchants brought it to India, the tea plant has been growing all around the world.
-Varying with the time of year when the leaves of Camellia Sinensis get harvested, as well as the processing technique used after the harvest, several forms of tea come to life.
+However, since the early 19th century after merchants brought it to India, the plant has been growing all around the world.
+Varying with the time of year when farmers harvest the leaves of Camellia Sinensis, as well as the processing technique they use after the harvest, several forms of tea come to life.
 Therefore, "tea" is everything that derives from the Camellia Sinensis plant.

 Anything else, while sometimes called "tea", is more accurately referred to as an herbal tea or tisane.
-Tisanes include chamomile, rooibos and fruit teas, amongst others.
-Another vital difference between tisanes and teas is that tisanes are always caffeine free.
+Tisanes include chamomile, rooibos and fruits, amongst others.
+Another vital difference between the two is that tisanes are always caffeine free.

 History of Tea

 As many of us already know people first consumed tea in China.
-This dates back at least 2000 years to Southwestern China where tea bushes were cultivated and tea consumed.
+This dates back at least 2000 years to Southwestern China where people cultivated the bushes and consumed the resulting brew.
 However, back then it was not at all what we know it to be now.
-Originally tea was drunk as a medicine and the preparation was completely different.
+Originally people drank it as a medicine and the preparation was completely different.

-It became more popular to drink tea for taste during the Tang dynasty (618-906 AD).
+It became more popular to consume this magical drink for taste during the Tang dynasty (618-906 AD).
 This was when the first and most influential tea book came out called the Cha Jing by Lu Yu.
-Starting from then tea started having great importance in Chinese culture; being used as a tribute, present, for trade, and simply as an enjoyable beverage.
+Starting from then tea started having great importance in Chinese culture.
+People used it as a tribute, present, for trade, and simply as an enjoyable beverage.

-It wasn't until hundreds of years later when tea was finally introduced to Europe during the 16th century by Portuguese merchants.
+It wasn't until hundreds of years later when Portuguese merchants finally introduced it to Europe during the 16th century.

 To read more about the history of tea click here.

-The terrain requires these premium teas to be hand-picked.
+The terrain requires farmers to hand-pick these premium varieties.
 It takes around 2,000 tiny leaves to make just one pound of finished tea.
-On the other hand, teas that are produced for large scale commercial production are grown on flat, lowland areas to allow for machine harvesting.
+On the other hand, the ones that farmers produce for large-scale commercial production grow on flat, lowland areas to allow for machine harvesting.

-However, please note that high altitudes cannot be the only factor to consider when trying to determine the quality of the tea.
-Some of the finest, hand-picked teas are grown at lower altitudes and come from flat fields.
+However, please note that high altitudes cannot be the only factor to consider when trying to determine the quality of this drink.
+Farmers also grow some of the finest, hand-picked teas at lower altitudes and flat fields.

-The finest teas usually contain only the top two or three tender leaves and an unopened bud (the "buds" are the young, unopened leaves, not flowers), which are plucked carefully by hand and then processed, creating thousands of different tea varieties.
+The finest ones usually contain only the top two or three tender leaves and an unopened bud (the "buds" are the young, unopened leaves, not flowers), which farmers pluck carefully by hand and then process, creating thousands of different varieties.

-A true art form, the tea is handled by artisans often with generations of training, from the moment of harvest to when the tea becomes a finished product.
-For some teas, one batch alone can take several days of work.
+A true art form, often artisans with generations of training handle the tea.
+From the moment of harvest to when the it becomes a finished product.
+For some varieties, one batch alone can take several days of work.

-For commercial production, large machine harvesters are used to “mow" the bushes to get the leaves.
+For commercial production, farmers use large machine harvesters to “mow" the bushes to get the leaves.
 This way of manufacturing is crushing, tearing, and curling the leaves into fine pieces.
-Crush-tear-curl is usually used primarily in the tea bag industry.
+Merchants use "crush-tear-curl" primarily in the tea bag industry.
 These teas will brew very quickly and produce a bold, powerful cup of tea.
-When implementing such style, leaves are not necessarily picked by hand.
+When implementing such style, farmers don't necessarily pick the leaves by hand.